SAS-Systems/Unveiled-Documentation/SRS/UC1_Capture_stream_video.md

 ## 3. Special Requirements
 ### 3.1 Use streaming protocol: RTSP
 The Android-App and the Java-Backend should transfer their data with the Real Time Streaming Protocol (RTSP) and its subprotocols (RTP, RTCP).
-Therefore they have to follow RFC 2326 and all related RFCs.
+Therefore they have to follow [RFC 2326](https://tools.ietf.org/html/rfc2326), [RFC 3550](https://tools.ietf.org/html/rfc3550) and all related RFCs.

 ## 4. Preconditions

-### 4.1 Approved user and correct settings
+### 4.1 correct settings and network connection
+All settings regarding the server connection have to be correct and an internet connection should excist.

+### 4.2 Approved user
 Before the user is able to capture video material, he should have an valid account on the server specified in the settings.
-Also all settings regarding the server connection have to be correct.

-### 4.2 User on the main page
+### 4.3 User on the main page
 The user should have already opened the Unveiled Android Application on his smartphone, logged in and navigated to the main page.

 ## 5. Postconditions

-N/A
+(n/a)

 ## 6. Extension Points

-N/A
+(n/a)

 <!-- Link definitions: -->
 [basic flow]: https://raw.githubusercontent.com/SAS-Systems/Unveiled-Documentation/master/Bilder/UC_Diagrams/UC_Diagram_Capture_stream_video.png "Use Case Diagram: Take Video"